stephenmjerge/psych-research-workflow-organizer/posters/catalog.md

 **Status legend**: Planning, Drafting, Internal Review, Submitted, Accepted, Published.

-When adding a row, include the LAUNCHPAD task or issue ID so we can cross-reference.
+When adding a row, include the `meta/launchpad` task or issue ID so we can cross-reference.